1.1 Design and build a low-cost radiation sensor

-In this task, you design and build a radiation sensor that is low cost, robust, low maintanance and complies with all relevant TAHMO protocols.
-The sensor should be able to measure incoming long wave radiation (infra red) and short wave radiation (visible light) as well as outgoing long wave.
+In this task, you design and build a radiation sensor that is low-cost, robust, low maintenance, and complies with all relevant TAHMO protocols.
+The sensor should be able to measure incoming long wave radiation (infrared) and short wave radiation (visible light) as well as outgoing long waves.

-A solid background in (the physics of) climate science as well as basic electronic and skills are expected to be needed for this task.
+A solid background in (the physics of) climate science as well as basic electronics skills is expected to be needed for this task.

 A physical, working prototype showing proof of concept, plus a report detailing important choices and stipulating the needed steps to implement the sensor in the stations.

 1.2 Design standard modular package for the sensors